 Make sure that the charity lists their phone number or email address.
 Try to send an email to find out how responsive they are.
 In order to be effective, a nonprofit organisation must be easily contactable to answer any questions donors may have about their investments.

 - Be cautious about sharing personal or financial info

-When writing a cheque for donations, never make it payable to an individual; rather, it should be made directly to the organization.
+When writing a cheque for donations, never make it payable to an individual.
+Rather, it should be made directly to the organisation.

 - Don’t forget you have the right to say no

-Give generously if you can, but if you’re uncomfortable or uncertain, don’t be afraid to say no, or ask more info and take your time to make a decision.
+Give generously if you can.
+But if you’re uncomfortable or uncertain, don’t be afraid to say no. You can and should ask more information, and take your time to make a decision.